Common Dog Health Issues & Diseases To Watch Out For

 Obesity

 Your dog’s health can be greatly affected if he is overweight.
-As humans do, they need to be fit and in shape as possible to avoid problems like diabetes and joint disease which affect a lot of dogs these days.
+As humans do, they need to be fit and in shape to avoid problems like diabetes and joint disease, which affect a lot of dogs these days.
+In addition to a healthy diet and regular exercise, maintaining a clean home environment can also support your dog’s overall health.
+Regular home cleaning helps reduce allergens and contaminants that can impact your pet’s respiratory health, helping them stay active and comfortable.